How to Qualify for the Canadian Experience Class

 Every two weeks, the government of Canada runs an Express Entry draw, which picks all applicants with a CRS score higher than a certain number in each program and presents them with an Invitation to Apply (ITA) for Canada PR.
 Successful applicants have 60 days to submit the required documentation for processing—the number changes based on the size and strength of the Express Entry pool.

-These applicants are often perfect for Canada's Express Entry system as they have already spent a significant amount of time in Canada and have usually assimilated into the Canadian culture and workforce, and therefore, don't need to get settled.
+These applicants are often perfect for Canada's Express Entry system as they have already spent a significant amount of time in Canada and have usually assimilated into the Canadian culture and workforce and, therefore, don't need to get settled.

 To qualify for the CEC, you have to ensure your Express Entry credentials are at a certain level.
 Requirements for the Canadian Experience Class are as follows: